Rolling Hills Casino goes high tech with working robots

 Customers are constantly pulling out their cellphones to take pictures and video of Rolling Hills Casino’s Rock & Brews restaurant Richtech robots, which provide extra helping hands to the establishment’s staff.

-“They are extremely popular with our diners, even though they don't directly interact with them, the two robots are still a novelty which catch everyone's attention,”said Jeffrey Jantz, Rolling Hills Casino executive directors of marketing..
+“They are extremely popular with our diners, even though they don’t directly interact with them.
+The two robots are still a novelty which catch everyone’s attention,” said Jeffrey Jantz, Rolling Hills Casino executive director of marketing.

 He emphasized that the robots do not replace any of the restaurant’s staff, but provide a level of efficiency that enhances staff responsibilities.